 …patients reported a 60% lower total symptom score, twice as many asymptomatic days, and 70% fewer days with severe symptoms, and they used 50% less antihistamines compared to the control group.

 The researchers also found that there was very little difference between the birch pollen honey users and the regular honey users.
-Thus, taking Manuka honey on a regular basis may really help your seasonal allergy symptoms and lessen your need for medications.
+Thus, taking Manuka on a regular basis may potentially help your seasonal allergy symptoms and lessen your need for medications.

 9. Beauty Treatment and Health Booster

-Taken daily, Manuka honey has an elixir effect that boosts energy and enhances your quality of life.
-Because of its nutrient-dense profile, it boosts vitality, youthful energy, and has been known to improve skin tone and texture.
+Taken daily, Manuka has an elixir effect that can boost energy, support detoxification and possibly help to improve skin tone and texture.

 Use it in a homemade face wash to exfoliate and fight free radicals in the skin.
-Use it in your shampoo or make a Manuka honey mask to boost the shine of your hair.
-One of my favorite uses is in a detox drink to get the most benefits inside and out.
+Use it in your shampoo or make a nourishing mask that’ll add shine of your hair.
+Another favorite use is in a detox drink to get the most benefits inside and out.

-Manuka Honey helps promote restful deep sleep, working as a natural sleep aid.
+Manuka may help to promote restful deep sleep, working as a natural sleep aid.
 It slowly releases the glycogen needed for essential bodily functions during sleep.
 Adding honey to milk at bedtime helps the body release melatonin into the brain, which is necessary for deep sleep.

 There are many health disorders associated with poor sleep, such as heart disease, type II diabetes, stroke and arthritis.
 Since honey is proven to aid in quality sleep, it could potentially help reduce the risk of these and many other heath problems.